Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

-where $\mathbfcal{K}^{\mathrm{true}}_r(\mathbf{S}^r;\bphi_r) = \left( k^{\mathrm{true}}_r(||\mathbf{s}^r_j-\mathbf{s}^r_{j'}||;\bphi^{\mathrm{true}}_r)\right)_{1 \leq j,j' \leq p_r}$, and $k^{\mathrm{true}}_r(\cdot;\bphi^{\mathrm{true}}_r)$ is an isotropic spatial covariance kernel parametrized by $\bphi^{\mathrm{true}}_r$.
-Note that, differently from \eqref{formula:covariancematrix}, the presence of the subscript $r$ into the kernel matrix $\mathbfcal{K}^{\mathrm{true}}_r$ denotes that the spatial covariance function can be different for any column cluster.
-In our simulations, we employed the \emph{Exponential} kernel with scale $\theta_E$ for the columns in $\mathcal{D}^{\mathrm{true}}_1$, the \emph{Rational Quadratic} kernel with parameters $(\alpha_R,\theta_R)$ for the columns in $\mathcal{D}^{\mathrm{true}}_2$, and the \emph{Gaussian} kernel (known also as \emph{Squared Exponential}) with scale $\theta_G$ for the columns in $\mathcal{D}^{\mathrm{true}}_3$.
-Their formulation is reported in Section 2 of the Supplementary Material and it is further discussed in Chapter 4 or \citet{Rasmussen_Williams:2006}.
-We took the sets of spatial coordinates $(\mathbf{S}_1,\dots,\mathbf{S}_{R^{\mathrm{true}}})$ from the brain tissue sample of the subject with ID 151507 contained in the \texttt{R} package \texttt{spatialLIBD} and processed with Visium.
+We took the sets of spatial coordinates $(\mathbf{S}_1,\mathbf{S}_2,\mathbf{S}_{3})$ from the brain tissue sample of the subject with ID 151507 contained in the \texttt{R} package \texttt{spatialLIBD} and processed with Visium.
 As we briefly discussed in Section \ref{subsec:spatial_transcriptomics_intro}, the spots in these experiments have been manually annotated into layers.
 We extracted 200 spots from each of the three layers appearing in the top-right region of the image.
-The resulting map of 600 spots is shown in the left plot of Figure \ref{figure:simulation_spatialcovariancefunction}; the clustering labels $\mathbfcal{W}^{\mathrm{true}}$ correspond to the labels assigned with the manual annotation.
-In addition, the right plot of Figure \ref{figure:simulation_spatialcovariancefunction} shows the covariance functions used for the simulations.
-We set the covariance parameters $(\theta_E, \alpha_R, \theta_R, \theta_G)$ according to how much the clusters extend over the plane: the covariance function of $\mathcal{D}_1$ is steeper than the one of $\mathcal{D}_2$ because $\mathcal{D}_1$ covers a smaller distance, while in $\mathcal{D}_3$ the spatial covariance is large only within the two groups of spots appearing in the top and in the bottom of Figure \ref{figure:simulation_spatialcovariancefunction} (left) and it is small between spots of different groups.
-Details are given in the caption of Figure \ref{figure:simulation_spatialcovariancefunction}.
+The resulting map of 600 spots is shown in the left plot of Figure \ref{figure:simulation_spatialcovariancefunction}; the clustering labels $\mathbfcal{W}^{\mathrm{true}}$ correspond to the labels assigned with the manual annotation. \review{Note that, although we took the spot annotation from the real data, the image clusters in the simulation experiments have a substantially different meaning: in fact, under the simulation model \eqref{formula:simulation_model}, they denote regions of the tissue in which some genes are expressed with specific spatial variation profiles, while, in the real data, the manually annotated regions identify the morphological structure of the tissue.} In addition, the right plot of Figure \ref{figure:simulation_spatialcovariancefunction} shows the covariance functions used for the simulations.
+We set the covariance parameters $(\theta_E, \theta_R, \alpha_R, \theta_G)$ according to how much the clusters extend over the plane: the covariance function of $\mathcal{D}^{\mathrm{true}}_1$ is steeper than the one of $\mathcal{D}^{\mathrm{true}}_2$ because $\mathcal{D}^{\mathrm{true}}_1$ covers a smaller distance.
+Because $\mathcal{D}^{\mathrm{true}}_3$ is made of two distinct groups of spots appearing in the top and in the bottom of Figure \ref{figure:simulation_spatialcovariancefunction} (left), we specify $k^{\mathrm{true}}_3(\cdot;\cdot)$ in such a way that only the spots within the same group are spatially correlated, while spots from different groups are poorly correlated.
+Details on the covariance parameters are given in the caption of Figure \ref{figure:simulation_spatialcovariancefunction}.